 Physical changes due to breastfeeding

 By the second trimester, hormones (prolactin, estrogen and progesterone) expand your milk ducts.
 And your breasts can get more than a cup size bigger.
-You might also notice more prominent veins, bumps around your nipples (those are oil-producing glands meant to lubricate your breasts and help with feeding), or nipple discharge (because your milk’s coming in, and that’s totally normal).
+You might also notice more prominent veins, bumps around your nipples, or nipple discharge (because your milk’s coming in, and that’s totally normal).
 Other common changes: stretch marks and darker nipples.
 Once you’ve stopped breastfeeding, your breasts might go back to the way they were, stay larger, or even shrink.
 One of the perks though, is that because nipple stimulation during breastfeeding causes oxytocin to be released into your bloodstream, the uterus contracts back into its pre-pregnancy shape and size much faster than formula-feeding.

 How quickly does milk come in?